spr12ian/our_finances_typescript/README.md

 ## Daily workflow

-Make changes as required then
+Make code changes in src as required then

-`make gas`
+`make`